gouarfig/board-notices/README.md

 * Some warning that you're browsing a specific forum (like a read-only section)
 * etc.

-**Please note this extension is still at the development stage, and is not ready for production**
+**Please note this extension is still at the development stage, and is probably not ready for production**

+I've been using it on my board for a few years without any issue.

 ## Installation notes